Published on June 1, 2021

-If you know you're going to miss class for an extended period of time, "communicate with professors electronically to stay on top of assignments, as opposed to attempting to go to class or office hours," says Suzet McKinney, CEO and executive director of the Illinois Medical District.
+If you know you're going to miss class for an extended period of time, "communicate with professors electronically to stay on top of assignments, as opposed to attempting to go to class or office hours," said Suzet McKinney, CEO and executive director of the Illinois Medical District.
 Continue to keep your professors updated about your situation through email if your illness worsens.

 Monitor Your Symptoms

-Follow care instructions from your local healthcare provider and health department while continuing to monitor the progression of your symptoms.
+Follow care instructions from your healthcare provider and health department while continuing to monitor the progression of your symptoms.
 If you experience trouble breathing, persistent pain, or other extreme symptoms, seek emergency medical care immediately.